Sleep deprivation in higher education

 Sleep deprivation – the condition of not having enough sleep – is a common health issue for students in higher education.
 This issue has several underlying and negative consequences, but there are a few helpful improvements that students can make to reduce its frequency and severity.

 On average, university students get 6 to 6.9 hours of sleep every night.
 Based on the Treatment for Sleep Disorders, the recommended amount of sleep needed for college students is around 8 hours.
-According to Stanford University's Department for the Diagnosis, 68% of college students aren't getting the sleep they need.
+According to Stanford University's Department for the Diagnosis, 68% of college students are not getting the sleep they need.
 The main causes of sleep deprivation include poor sleep hygiene, biology, use of technology, and use of drugs.
 The effects can damage the student's GPA, relationships, focus and memory, and emotional and mental health.
 Students may face depression, anxiety, and difficulty maintaining their relationships in a healthy manner.
 There are many possible solutions to combat sleep deprivation including improving bedroom environment, reducing exposure to blue light, and taking naps during the day.

 Background

 Centers for Disease Control and Prevention (CDC) recommendations for the amount of sleep needed decrease with age.
 While sleep quantity is important, good sleep quality is also essential to avoid sleep disorders.

 The term sleep deprivation can be defined as having a lack of sleep that does not support daytime awareness.
 In most literature, sleep deprivation is further categorized into either acute sleep deprivation or chronic partial sleep deprivation.
 Chronic partial sleep deprivation is a form of sleep deprivation caused when one obtains some but inadequate sleep.
 Acute sleep deprivation is more widely known as the scenario in which one is awake for 24 hours or longer.

 From student reports, 70.65% of students are sleep deprived and 50% of college students exhibit daytime sleepiness.
 Additionally, only 4% of students obtain 7 hours of sleep or more.
 The average was 5.7 hours of sleep and students on average pull 2.7 "all-nighters" per month.
 Note that "all-nighters" is the term used when one does not sleep throughout the entire night.

+A young adult university student sleeping; insufficient sleep is common among university students.